abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 So those were some suttas in the application of loving-kindness in day-to-day life.
-There is also an interesting discourse on the application of loving-kindness as a basis for insight, sutta number 52 in *The Middle-Length Discourses*.

-It’s a discourse by Ananda.
-Ananda actually defines a number of bases for insight in the jhānas, the four brahma vihāras, and the three formless attainments, but I’ll just mention how he describes loving-kindness.
+There is also an interesting discourse on the application of loving-kindness as a basis for insight.
+It’s a discourse by Ānanda. Ānanda actually defines a number of bases for insight in the jhānas, the four brahmavihāras, and the three formless attainments, but I’ll just mention how he describes loving-kindness.

 > “Again, a bhikkhu abides pervading one quarter with a mind imbued with
 > loving-kindness, likewise the second, likewise the third, likewise the